Emerging Frontiers in AI for the Life Sciences

 Personalised medicine at population scale

 The vision is variant-level interpretation for every person in a population, integrated with phenotype, used to inform care.
 Partial evidence exists: AlphaMissense (Cheng et al., 2023) classifies approximately 89% of human missense variants as likely benign or likely pathogenic at research-grade quality.
-Polygenic risk scores are now used in some clinical settings.
+Polygenic risk scores are now used in some clinical settings, but responsible-use reviews warn that clinical utility, communication, and ancestry performance must be assessed before deployment (Polygenic Risk Score Task Force of the International Common Disease Alliance, 2021).
 Pharmacogenomic guidance is increasingly automated.

 What does not exist: clinical-quality interpretation for most variants of unknown significance, integration of variant-level prediction with phenotype at the level of routine care, and the equity infrastructure to ensure that personalised medicine is not personalised only for those whose ancestry is over-represented in training data.
-The third is the under-discussed risk; AI personalisation built on a non-representative reference panel will entrench inequities, not narrow them.
+The third is the under-discussed risk; AI personalisation built on a non-representative reference panel will entrench inequities, not narrow them (Sirugo et al., 2019; Martin et al., 2019).

 What would have to be true: regulatory and clinical pathways for AI-generated variant interpretations to inform care; functional-validation data at scale to ground the predictions; reference data that represent global genetic diversity.
 Movement is visible on all three, slowly.